 Our research goal is to invent and demonstrate new sensors, actuators, electronics, and wireless systems that improve outcomes and also reduce the risk of infection and complications.
-If you are interested in developing new bioelectronics and have skills in electrical engineering, materials science, and bioengineering, please come join us.
+Specifically, the methods these projects require are electrophysiology, machine learning, information theory, biophysics modeling, source localization, lead field theory, thin film manufacturing, and advanced packaging.
+If you are interested in developing new neuroelectronics and have those skills and a background in neuroscience, electrical engineering, materials science, and bioengineering, please reach out.
+Job posting are listed under CAREERS

 Our lab space is located both at the University of Texas McGovern Medical School at UTHealth and in Rice University’s BSR building, together with many other leading neurotechnologists.
+Our lab performs research primarily on rodent models in our BRC space, sheep at UTHealth and work with collaborators for other pre-clinical and clinical work.
 Our fabrication work takes place inside the Rice nanofabrication facility.

 Please contact us if you want to contribute to this exciting cross-disciplinary research!